 Light Primaries - red, blue, green.
 This definition is active when colored light is mixed, as on your computer screen, or when theatrical spotlights overlap on a white wall.
 Its effects are less familiar than pigment mixture to most people.
 If all three primaries are mixed, the theoretical result is white light.
 Therefore Light mixture is sometimes referred to as additive mixture.

 If you want to see some amazing animations of hue and value relationships, try going to this link, which will also take you to a good descriptive explanation of hues and primaries.
+Also here is a great interactive test of your ability to distinguish gradations of hue, created by Pantone.

 There are many systems for classifying hue, developed so that researchers can measure and define color qualities, and so that designers, industry, and marketing people can communicate color ideas over distance.
 One example is the Munsell system; another is the Pantone System.
 However, today the communication of precise color information is mainly done digitally, using spectrophotometers to identify and transmit color information.
 These digital systems use additive (light) mixture rather than the subtractive (pigment or dye) mixture used in systems like Munsell and Pantone.